MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 To integrate your systems with Fraud Protection, follow these steps.

 ### Required IDs and information
-- **API Endpoint** - The URI for your environment appear on the **Account information** tile on the Fraud Protection dashboard.
+- **API Endpoint**: The URI for your environment appear on the **Account information** tile on the Fraud Protection dashboard.
-- **Directory (tenant) ID** - The Directory ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
+- **Directory (tenant) ID**: The Directory ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
 It appears in the Azure portal and on the **Account information** tile on the Fraud Protection dashboard.
-- **Application (client) ID** - This identifies the Azure AD app you created for calling APIs.
+- **Application (client) ID**: This identifies the Azure AD app you created for calling APIs.
 Get the ID from the **Real-time APIs** confirmation screen or find it later in the Azure portal under **App registrations**.
 There will be one ID for each app you created.
-- **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.
+- **Certificate thumbprint or secret**: Get the thumbprint or secret from the Real-time APIs confirmation screen.

 ### Generate an access token
 You must generate this token and provide it with each API call.
 Note that access tokens have a limited lifespan.
 We recommend that you cache and reuse it until it's time to get a new access token.